enriquedevs/DE-101-Practices/Practices/session_11_Data_load_techinques/README.md

 costs, because you will store your data into an S3 bucket instead of a normal table, and is also useful for ELT processes.

+## CDC

+Change data capture (CDC) is a technique used to capture and record changes made to data in a database.
+The goal of CDC is to make it possible to keep a replica of the data in a secondary system up-to-date with the changes made in the primary system, in near real-time.
+CDC is particularly useful in scenarios where data needs to be replicated across systems for analytics, reporting, or backup purposes.

+CDC works by monitoring the database for changes, such as inserts, updates, and deletes, and capturing those changes in real-time.
+The captured changes are then stored in a log, which can be used to apply the same changes to a secondary system.
+There are different ways to implement CDC, such as using database triggers, log-based replication, or a combination of both.

+## Loading Techniques

++ **Truncate and reload**: In this method, the entire table is deleted and then reloaded with fresh data.
+This method is useful when the data is small or the entire table needs to be refreshed.
+However, it can be time-consuming and can cause data loss if not done carefully.
++ **Incremental/Delta/Upsert**: In this method, only the changes made since the last data load are loaded into the table.
+This method is useful when the data is large and only a small amount of data has changed since the last load.
+This can reduce the amount of data that needs to be loaded and can save time.
+Depending on the specific implementation, this method may be referred to as incremental, delta, or upsert.
++ **Append**: In this method, new data is added to the existing data in the table.
+This method is useful when the new data needs to be added to the existing data rather than replacing it.
+This method can be used for cases where the data is constantly being updated and needs to be refreshed regularly.

 # Practice